 - Is a humane government, never succumbing to cruelty.
 The civilization of a nation is based on how it treats its most unwanted.
 Death penalties and torture are aberrations of love.
 Kind governments recognize the sanctity of all life, even the most heinous

-This is what I believe a loving god, The Greatest Love, wants for all of us.
-And the first step on the pathway towards a loving government comes with free and fair elections.
-The Greatest Love cannot make this step on behalf of a nation’s citizens.
-Nor should it be imposed from the outside through methods like war and regime change.
-Instead change must be sought from the citizens within a nation.
-It is their nation and it must be their will that directs it.
+The first step towards such a government comes with free and fair elections.
 The citizens, all the citizens, must be given a voice and that voice must be allowed to effect change.
-Free and fair elections allow this but without such elections a citizenry will try to make their voice heard elsewhere, outside of voting booths.
-Methods such as peaceful protests, strikes, or other means of civil resistance can result.
-Leaderships which actively resist those methods and who work to suppress such protests, I believe, sew the seeds of their eventual demise.
+Without this those voices will escalate and eventually look for other outlets, outside of voting booths, in which to be heard.
+Those outlets may include protests, strikes, and other forms of civil disobedience.
+Such methods can quickly escalate and rulers who work to suppress such disobedience, I believe, sew the seeds of their eventual demise.
 As an American president once said, “those who make peaceful revolution impossible will make violent revolution inevitable.”

 Free and fair elections must ensure that control over the executive and legislative direction of a nation rests with the entire population.
 Such elections serve as a relief valve by which citizens can voice their discontent and realize a peaceful transfer of power.
 They are the peaceful revolutions that ensure the direction of the executive and legislative branches is guided by the aspirations of the masses, instead of being dictated by an authoritarian few.
 A loving government then protects against the tyranny of those masses through an independent judiciary.
 In turn that independent judiciary is directed by charters, constitutions and laws that enshrine minority rights, fundamental freedoms, and equality into the heart of a nation.
 The words in those laws must reflect a love for, and an equality of, all persons and it is with those words that the bedrock of a nation is formed.
 Those words then serve as a beacon to attract the masses of the global village to that nations shores where they are welcomed with open and compassionate arms.
 In so doing I believe something wonderful happens.
 A nation’s love for all of its citizens becomes sacred.